-If you’re thinking about purchasing wine, or have started building a collection, it’s important to understand what factors determine the value of a bottle of wine and its potential collectability.
-According to WineAdvise, the top 5 factors to look for are:
+If wine collection is your new passion, it’s important to understand what factors determine the value of a bottle of wine and its potential collectability.
+According to WineAdvise, here are the top five factors to look for:

 Out of more than 2 million wine producers in the world, there are only about 500 that are known for providing the quality of wine that would increase in value over time.
 Selected Australian wineries can count themselves among this elite group, with blue chip names such as Penfolds Grange and Henschke Hill of Grace, matching it with famous producers in France, Italy, and the United States.